pthiruna/wordle/README.md

 # wordle

-CLI version of the widely popular wordle game.
+CLI version of the wildly popular wordle game.

 **Note:** only tested on mac.